cafeibit/Azure-Data-Engineering/Apache-Spack/README.md

 ###   Load data into a Spark DataFrame

 *  You can load data into an Apache Spark DataFrame from different file types stored in an Azure Storage Account, or from data stored in a dedicated SQL pool.
-Some examples of loading data are:
+Some <a href="./loadinnotebook.py">Examples</a> of loading data are:

    *  Read a CSV from Azure Data Lake Store Gen2 as an Apache Spark DataFrame
    *  Read a CSV from Azure Storage Account as an Apache Spark DataFrame